Mohamed-MT/BCI-Final-Project/README.md

 Describes real-world use cases of BCIs, particularly in medical and commercial contexts.
 This section also discusses the challenges and limitations of using BCIs, supported by references.

 ### 3. Critical Discussion
 Analyzes the social, political, and ethical implications of BCIs.
-This section applies two ethical lenses—Utilitarianism and Deontology—to evaluate the impacts and concerns surrounding the technology.
+This section applies two ethical lenses — Utilitarianism and Deontology to evaluate the impacts and concerns surrounding the technology.

 ### 4. Recommendations
 Offers practical technical, social, and policy recommendations to reduce risks and support responsible development and use of BCI technology.